lovettchris/wincam/README.md

 Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds.
 But this more accurate sleep is using a spin wait which uses one core of your CPU.

+Note also that windows will only provide a frame if something has changed, so you may request 60fps, but if things are not updating you may see longer delays between each call to get_bgr_frame.

 ## Video Encoding

 `wincam` also has an optimized way to encode videos directly on your GPU so your python code does not have to poll for